Kellie Waymire: Early life and education

 Waymire was born in Columbus, Ohio to Jack and Vickie Waymire.
-She had two siblings, Tony and Rebecca.
+She had two siblings.
 The family moved frequently, living in Lake Tahoe, Nevada; Denver, Colorado; Tampa, Florida; and Houston, Texas.
 In Houston, Waymire attended Lamar High School where she became interested in acting and was the drama club's president.
 She then attended Southern Methodist University (SMU) where she won the Greer Garson Award.

 Waymire completed a Bachelor of Fine Arts in Theater at SMU, and earned a Master of Fine Arts from the University of California, San Diego in 1993.

 Career

 After graduating from college, Waymire moved to New York City.
-She began her television career in the role of Emily Haynes on the soap opera One Life to Live in 1994.
+She began her television career in the role of Emily Haynes on the soap opera One Life to Live in 1993.

 In 1997, she moved to Los Angeles and continued her career in a number of primetime television shows, including The Practice, Judging Amy, The X-Files, Wolf Lake, CSI: Crime Scene Investigation, NYPD Blue, and Yes Dear.

 Waymire was predominantly cast in offbeat or humorous roles.
 Two of her highest-profile roles were recurring ones on Six Feet Under, where she played Melissa, a prostitute; and on Star Trek: Enterprise, as Crewman Elizabeth Cutler.
-She had previously portrayed the role of Lanya in Star Trek: Voyager in the episode "Muse".
+She had previously portrayed the role of Layna in Star Trek: Voyager in the episode "Muse".
 She guest-starred in the Season 9 Seinfeld episode "The Blood", as a sickly mother who wants someone to take care of her son in the event of her death.

 In 2003, Waymire was cast as a regular in the short-lived Fox sitcom The Pitts.

 It was canceled after four weeks.
 Among her final onscreen roles were guest spots on Friends (in the episode "The One Where Ross Is Fine", aired a month before her death), Everwood, and Wonderfalls, the last two of which aired after her death.
-The latter was dedicated to her memory.
+The former Everwood was dedicated to her memory.
 She appeared in a number of feature films, including a role as Jane in the comedy-drama Playing by Heart (1998).

 In addition to her film and television work, Waymire was active in regional theater around the United States.
 She played the lead in A.R.
 Gurney's play Sylvia at San Diego's Old Globe Theatre in 1996.
 She appeared in a revival of the Noël Coward play Present Laughter at the Pasadena Playhouse in 1998, and in many other stage productions across the country.
 At the time of her death, she was starring as Anne in the stage adaptation of Kate Crackernuts at the 24th Street Theatre in Los Angeles.